 I just returned from my regular pilgrimage to an Alan Weiss event.
-As usual, store Alan never disappoints.
+As usual, Alan never disappoints.
 Here are some insights from our session that you can immediately apply to your annual planning activity.

 Alan has delivered immense value to his clients and global consulting community.
 After authoring over 40 books and advising leading corporations for over three decades, he clearly knows how to help companies drive higher performance.